kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 > That All is not Gold that Glitters, and Two and Two make Four— \
 > And the Gods of the Copybook Headings limped up to explain it once more.

-When an idea or dogma is failing and it becomes obvious how bad it was the liars either double down and try to keep the lie alive for as long as possible or they disappear.
+When an idea or dogma is failing, and it becomes obvious how bad it was, the liars either double down and try to keep the lie alive for as long as possible, or they disappear.

 We can see this now regarding the Corona crisis.
-The crisis will not be remembered for its virus, because the death rate is only around 0.13%.[^margolis2020aa] It will be remembered, because of how incompetent, corrupt, and authoritarian our political leaders, news media, the science community, and Big Tech reacted to the crisis.
+The crisis will not be remembered for its virus because the death rate is only around 0.13%.[^margolis2020aa] It will be remembered, because of how incompetent, corrupt, and authoritarian our political leaders, news media, the science community, and Big Tech reacted to the crisis.

-I remember how everybody rallied around ventilators in spring 2020.
+I remember how everybody rallied around ventilators in the spring of 2020.
 Buying ventilators was the most important political topic for weeks.
 Sick people were put on ventilators early on.
 The image of ventilators was used as a tactic to intimidate people into social distancing and masking.
 A few doctors knew all along what is now known: Putting people on ventilators kills them in **50%** of the cases (regardless of their condition).[^thompson2020wr] There are much better methods without ventilators that result in a drastically reduced death rate for intensive care patients.
 But the specialists were silenced, censored, or removed from social media.
-Hundred thousand died needlessly by wrong medical care.
+A hundred thousand died needlessly of wrong medical care.
 Politicians moved sick elderly back into senior homes everywhere, where they infected each other and died.[^posteditorialboard2021kc] These were not COVID-19 deaths, but deaths caused by incompetent politicians.

 Masks and lockdowns were presented as the one perfect solution to prevent infections, but the data after a year shows countries without mask mandates or lockdowns had similar death rates.[^mcmaken2020qu]

-Drugs as Hydroxychloroquine and Ivermectin were (and still are) rejected by large parts of the medical community, even though the doctors could see the results of their effectiveness in their patients.
-Especially Ivermectin has proven itself highly effective in multiple meta-studies as a drug for prevention, treatment, and possibly even to treat Post-COVID or vaccine side effects.[^weinstein2021zr]
+Drugs such as Hydroxychloroquine and Ivermectin were (and still are) rejected by large parts of the medical community, even though the doctors could see the results of their effectiveness in their patients.
+Ivermectin has proven itself highly effective in multiple meta-studies as a drug for prevention, treatment, and possibly even to treat Post-COVID or vaccine side effects.[^weinstein2021zr]

-The further the time will progress the more scandals around COVID will come to light.
-Sharing the “right-wing” _Lab Leak Hypothesis_ one year ago could have gotten a person de-platformed, and now it’s a broadly accepted hypothesis.
-Big Tech and media prevented this story from discussing.
+The further the time will progress, the more scandals around COVID-19 will come to light.
+Sharing the “right-wing” _Lab Leak Hypothesis_ one year ago could have gotten a person deplatformed, and now it’s a broadly accepted hypothesis.
+Big Tech and the media prevented this story from discussing.
 Now they retroactively stealth edit old articles, push forward all kinds of reasons why they got it _so_ wrong, and blame others.[^hlusa2021ag][^watson2021pa]

 ### Stanza 9